narcissistic red flags: warning signs highlighted

 A. Malignant Narcissist

 Malignant narcissists are considered the most dangerous and harmful type of narcissist.
-Malignant narcissists are manipulative, and ruthless, and may take pleasure in causing harm or distress to others.
+Malignant narcissists are manipulative and ruthless, and they may take pleasure in causing harm or distress to others.
 They often have little or no remorse for their actions and are likely to engage in aggression or even physical violence.

 B. Covert Narcissist